mendix/docs-site-test/content/en/docs/refguide/modeling/menus/_index.md

 ## 2 Switch-to Menu {#switch-to}

-The **Switch-to** menu is located at the top-left of Studio Pro and is represented as a nine dots icon.
+The **Switch-to** menu is located at the upper left of Studio Pro and is represented as a nine dots icon.
 It contains links to various parts of the platform that will open in a new browser window.
 For more information on the **Switch-to** menu, see the [Navigation](/developerportal/#navigation) section in the *Developer Portal Guide*.

 ## 3 File Menu {#file}